GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/supergluu.md

 Super Gluu device enrollment happens during the first authentication attempt.
 The initial enrollment page displays a QR code that needs to be scanned with the Super Gluu app.

-## Subsequent Logins
+### Subsequent Logins
 If you use the default Super Gluu interception script, all subsequent authentications will trigger a push notification to the enrolled device which can be approved or denied as needed.

-For more information about using Super Gluu, check the [Super Gluu User Guide](https://gluu.org/docs/supergluu/user-guide/).
+For more information about using Super Gluu, visit the [Super Gluu User Guide](https://gluu.org/docs/supergluu/user-guide/).

 ## Credential Management

-A user's Super Gluu devices can be removed by a Gluu administrator either via the oxTrust UI in `Users` > `Manage People`, or in LDAP under the user entry using the following instructions:
+A user's Super Gluu device(s) can be removed by a Gluu administrator either via the oxTrust UI in `Users` > `Manage People`, or in LDAP under the user entry:

-1. Find the `DN` of this user from ldap;
+1. Find the `DN` of the user in ldap;

 1. Find the `oxID DN` associated with the user;